midnightntwrk/midnight-architecture/proposals/0009-sealed-ledger-state.md

 }
 ```

 Notice that the `authorized_pk` field is written in the constructor,
 but never in the circuits.
-Code that attempts to update the sealed `authorized_pk` field in a circuit
+Code that might update the sealed `authorized_pk` field after the contract
-would produce a compile-time error.
+is deployed, such as in an *exported* circuit, would produce a compile-time error.

 ## Optional Support for Field Grouping (Backward Compatibility)